An Jung-geun: Background

-Ancestry

 An's family produced many other Korean independence activists.
 An's cousin An Myeong-Geun attempted to assassinate Terauchi Masatake, the first Japanese Governor-General of Korea who executed the Japan-Korea Annexation Treaty in 1910.
 He failed, however, and was imprisoned for 15 years; he died in 1926.
 An's brothers An Jeong-Geun and An Gong-Geun, as well as An's cousin An Gyeong-Geun and nephew An Woo-Saeng, joined the Provisional Government of the Republic of Korea in Shanghai, China, which was led by Kim Ku, and fought against Japan.
 An Chun-Saeng, another nephew of An's, joined the National Revolutionary Army of China, participated in battles against Japanese forces at Shanghai, and joined the Korean Liberation Army in 1940.
 Later, he became a lieutenant general of the Republic of Korea Army and a member of the National Assembly of South Korea.

 Meanwhile, An Jung-Geun's youngest son, Ahn Jun-saeng became a prominent businessman and Chinilpa during the Japanese occupation of Korea.
-He died in 1952 from tuberculosis, with his children immigrating to the United States of America after the war.
+He died in 1952 from tuberculosis, with his children emigrating to the United States of America after the war.